 Diane told me that she stayed together with her husband all this time, even though they had differences of opinion on so many issues because she thought it would be better for her children to grow up in a “stable” family environment.
 The problem here was that Diane was alone in her marriage and what she needed was a partner, not an adversary.

-While staying together for the benefit of the children seems like it is a noble cause and, in many instances is good for them, too often one party is taken advantage of and kids pick up on this behavior.
-Sometimes, breaking up is the best thing for children, because now, instead of having two parents always at odds with each other, they have two parents that agree to disagree, and the after the breakup, the fighting stops, which can be beneficial to a child’s emotional and mental well-being.
+While staying together for the benefit of the children seems like it is a noble cause and, in many instances is good for them, too often one party is taken advantage of on a regular basis.
+Kids pick up on this behavior.
+Sometimes, breaking up is the best thing for children, because now, instead of having two parents always at odds with each other, they have two parents that agree to disagree.
+After the breakup, the fighting stops, which can be beneficial to a child’s emotional and mental well-being.

-That being said, there are many issues that people entering a “gray divorce” (named for people near or over 50 years of age) need to consider.
+There are many issues that people entering a “gray divorce” (named for people near or over 50 years of age) need to consider.
 One such concern is the aspect of alimony or spousal maintenance.
-Empty-nesters need to consider what options they have available by speaking with an attorney, if you were a stay at home parent, you may deserve some temporary or permanent maintenance.
+Empty nesters need to consider what options they have available by speaking with an attorney, if you were a stay-at-home parent, you may deserve some temporary or even permanent maintenance.
 Retirement accounts and pensions may also need to be divided and chances are, there is a property that is paid off or close to it that needs to be divided or sold to share in the equity between the parties.

 Even though national divorce rates have decreased since the 1990’s, the most recent 10-years has shown us an increase from one in ten people 50 or older filing divorce to one in four.
-This trend defies any type of simple explanation but one things is certain, more older empty-nesters and baby boomers are finding themselves getting divorced than ever before.
-And with so many critical issues being present in this time of your life, consulting with an attorney that knows how to handle complex financial issues is critical to moving on to the next chapter in your life.
+This trend defies any type of simple explanation, but one thing is certain, more older empty-nesters and baby boomers are finding themselves getting divorced than ever before.
+Speaking with an expert on gray divorce and getting a free consultation is a good first step to understanding your rights and helping you make an informed decision.